-The KDD Process for Extracting Useful Knowledge from Volumes of Data of digital information, the problem of data overload looms ominously ahead. datasets lags far behind our ability to gather and store the data.
-A new generation of computational techniques and many more applications generate the rapidly growing volumes of data. data warehouses.
-These techniques and tools are the Current hardware and database techoffice, patterns in your telephone calls, the marketing database of a consumer and Padhraic Smyth and tools is required to support the streams of digital records archived in extraction of useful knowledge from huge databases, sometimes in so-called subject of the emerging field of knowl- nology allow efficient and inexpensive edge discovery in databases (KDD) and reliable data storage and access.
-However er, whether the context is business large databases of digital informa- medicine, science, or government, the tion are ubiquitous.
+As we march into the age of digital information, the problem of data overload looms ominously ahead. understand massive datasets lags far behind our ability to gather and store the data.
+A new genand Padhraic Smyth eration of computational techniques and many more applications generate and tools is required to support the streams of digital records archived in extraction of useful knowledge from huge databases, sometimes in so-called subject of the emerging field of knowl- nology allow efficient and inexpensive edge discovery in databases (KDD) and reliable data storage and access.
+However er, whether the context is business Large databases of digital informa- medicine, science, or government, the tion are ubiquitous.
 Data from the datasets themselves (in raw form) are of neighborhood store's checkout regis- little direct value.
 What is of value is the ter, your bank's credit card authoriza- knowledge that can be inferred from tion device, records in your doctor's the data and put to use.
-For example,
+For example, office, patterns in your telephone calls, the marketing database of a consumer